fru-io/handbook/docs/company/slack-policy.md

 - Fill out your Slack profile
 - https://hbr.org/2016/11/how-to-write-email-with-military-precision
   - This article is mostly about email, but it does offer great guidance on writing clearly, and effectively.
+- Not everyone appreciates the link previews that are enabled by default in Slack.
+[Follow these instructions](https://slack.com/help/articles/204399343-Share-links-and-set-preview-preferences#turn_off) if you would prefer to disable them.

 ## Etiquette